mccurdyc/www/content/books/2024-godel-escher-bach.md

 sure is that Buddha is _not_ the way.
 Zen is a system and cannot be its own metasystem;
 there is always something outside of Zen, which cannot be fully understood or described within Zen.

+p305 "Each level is, in some sense, 'sealed off' from the levels below it."

+p306 Chunking. "...in useing chunked high-level models, we sacrifice determinism for simplicity."

+p309 "...we shall examine whether the brain's top level --- the mind --- can be understood without understanding the lower levels on which it both depends and does not depend."

+p315 Ant colony as a whole or sum of its parts

+p316 Free. "...free only within certain constraints."

+p328 "What about your OWN brain?
+Aren't you aware of your own thoughts?
+Isn't that the essence of consciousness?
+What else are you doing but reading your own brain directly at the symbol level? ...
+You mean that I bypass all the lower levels, and only see the topmost level?
+That's the way it is, with conscious systems."

+p371 "'semantic network'"

+p375 "...reference points in common...although other people differ from us in some important ways, they are still 'the same' as we are in some deep and important ways."

+p376 "Occassionally, you find that another person is missing some of what you thought was the standard...you can communicate well in a limited domain."

+p377 "..._culture_ affects thought"

+p389 "The paradoxes of consciousness arise because a conscious being can be aware of itself..."

+p406 "...certain kind of self-awareness seems to be at the crux of consciousness."

+p408 "The relationship with abstraction is easy to see.
+The first sequence looks random unless one has developed through a process of abstraction a kind of filter which sees a simple structure behind the apparent randomness."

+p409 "Some of these aspects may be compoletely unknown to us now but they may reveal themselves to an observer with a different system of abstractions."

+p469 "Once a system is well-defined, of 'boxed', it becomes vulnerable."
+The act of boxing it in causes its incompleteness. "...it is the act of giving an explicit recipe for what supposedly characterizes number-theoretical truth that causes the incompleteness."

+p472 "We are trying to produce a model of the mind which is mechanical --- which is essentially 'dead' --- but the mind, being in fact 'alive'..."

+p472 "Basically the idea is that we are always _outside_ the system"

+p476 "...any human being simply will reach the limits of his own ability to Godelize at some point."

+p477 "...jump out of ourselves...Physics is an overriding system, from which there can be no escape."

+p479 "...Zen ... transcending the system."

+p494 "_Ceci n'est pas une pipe_."

+p495 "This sentence is false.
+(Epimenides paradox)"

+p499 Self-reproduction and self-reference

+p566 "_power of generalisation_"

+p570 brain as a formal system

+p571 "One could assemble a neural net which, on a local (neuron-to-neuron) level, performed in a manner indestinguishable from a neural net in a brain, but which had no higher-level meaning at all...
+High-level meaning is an optional feature of a neural network..."

+p573 "... it seems as though each new step towards AI, rather than producing something which everyone agrees is real intelligence, merely reveals what real intelligence is _not_."

+p574 "...beauty is one of those properties associated with the elusive soul..."